wavefrontHQ/docs/pages/doc/query_language_reference.md

 </ul>

 ## Operators

+All operations between series are subject to the matching processes described in [Series Matching](query_language_series_matching.html)​.

 <ul>
 <li>Boolean operators - combine ts() expressions and constants and the filtering performed by sources, source tags, and point tags.</li>
 <ul>